sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 | L2VNI        | VIP                                                        | VIP                                                          |
 | L3VNI        | PIP                                                        | VIP                                                          |

-Note that for L3VNI traffic to use PIP as source IP address, the VxLAN Primary IP address must have been configured before VxLAN tunnels are created.

-In other words, if Primary IP address is configured on a system where VxLAN tunnels are already created, user is required to ensure that all of the existing VxLAN tunnels are deleted and recreated again.
-This can be achieved by shutting down BGP sessions and restarting them again.

-### 2.2.5 Advertise-PIP configuration for Type-5 routes
+### 2.2.5 Advertise-PIP configuration for user VRFs

-Advertise-PIP for Type-5 routes is enabled by default if `primary-ip` is configured under VxLAN interface configuration mode.
+Advertise-PIP for Type-5 and Type-2 routes gets enabled by default for the user VRFs by configuring:

-If VxLAN `primary-ip` is configured,  L3VNI VxLAN netdevices in the kernel will be created with PIP as VTEP IP address, and Type-5 routes will be automatically advertised with PIP as next-hop.

-Even though below  `advertise-pip` configuration knobs exist under BGP VRF `address-family l2vpn evpn` configuration mode, it is NOT required to be configured for the non-default VRFs.
+(a) `primary-ip` under VxLAN interface configuration mode, and (b) `mclag-separate-ip` for L3VNI IRB VLAN (please see next subsection) And the routes are advertised with **BGP router-id** (of default VRF) as PIP next-hop.

+The Type-5 routes in user VRFs are advertised with PIP as next-hop.
+And Type-2 routes are advertised with PIP/VIP depending on the MAC belonging to SHD/MHD, respectively.
+Please refer to sec 2.2.7 for details.

+If the BGP router-id of default VRF is not configured same as the VxLAN Primary IP address, user is required to configure the PIP address in each and every user VRF explicitly using the configuration below.

 ```